Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Abstract

 \section{Abstract}

-The pervasiveness of intra-utterance Code-switching (CS) in spoken content has enforced ASR systems to handle mixed input.
-Yet, designing a CS-ASR has many challenges, mainly due to the data scarcity, grammatical structure complexity and mismatch along with unbalanced language usage distribution.
-Recent ASR studies showed the predominance of E2E-ASR using multilingual data to handle CS phenomena with little CS data.
-However, the dependency on the CS data still remains.
-In this work, we propose a methodology to augment the monolingual data for artificially generating spoken CS text to improve different speech modules.
-We based our approach on Equivalence Constraint theory while exploiting aligned translation pairs, to generate grammatically valid CS content.
-Our empirical results show a relative gain of 29-34\% in perplexity and $\approx$2\% in WER for two ecological and noisy CS test sets.
-Finally, the human evaluation suggests that 83.8\% of the generated data is acceptable to humans.
+The pervasiveness of intra-utterance code-switching (CS) in spoken content requires that speech recognition (ASR) systems handle mixed language.
+Designing a CS-ASR system has many challenges, mainly due to data scarcity, grammatical structure complexity, and domain mismatch.
+The most common method for addressing CS is to train an ASR system with the available transcribed CS speech, along with monolingual data.
+In this work, we propose a zero-shot learning methodology for CS-ASR by augmenting the monolingual data with artificially generating CS text.
+We based our approach on random lexical replacements and Equivalence Constraint (EC) while exploiting aligned translation pairs to generate random and grammatically valid CS content.
+Our empirical results show a $65.5$\% relative reduction in language model perplexity, and $7.7$\% in ASR WER on two ecologically valid CS test sets.
+The human evaluation of the generated text using EC suggests that more than $80$\% is of adequate quality.